 While avid coffee drinkers will say a good coffee is worth carrying a mini espresso maker for hiking, there are other hydration and drink options to consider as well that don’t weigh quite as much.

-- Electrolyte tablets: For those hot and sweaty days on the trail, electrolytes are a great thing to carry with you to avoid dehydration.
-I always have some tablets in my first aid kit.
+- Electrolyte tablets: For those hot and sweaty days on the trail, electrolyte tablets are a great thing to carry with you to avoid dehydration.
+I always have some in my first aid kit.

 - Hot chocolate: For a nice treat after dinner, hot chocolate powder is easy to carry with you and lightweight as well.